Re-shaping

 • Unusual folds or prominences in the ear cartilages

-What to Expect
+What to expect:

 Otoplasty begins with an incision behind the ear so that the cartilage can be exposed.
 This cartilage is then removed and/or reshaped until the ear takes on a normal appearance.
 Excess skin is removed and if the ear shows protrusion, our surgeon will reposition it closer to the head and firmly secure it with non-dissolving sutures.
 There are many variables that are used to help redefine the ears.

-After Surgery / Recovery
+After Surgery / Recovery:

 Swelling and bruising are usually minimal after otoplasty.
 The swelling and bruising will start to resolve during the first couple of weeks after surgery, although this will vary between patients.
-A head-dressing is applied immediately after surgery and removed at the first office visit usually at 1 week.
+A head dressing is applied immediately after surgery and removed at the first office visit usually at 1 week.
 An elastic headband must be worn for several more weeks for protection especially when sleeping.
 Patients must avoid strenuous activity for a minimum of 1-2 months following surgery.
 Children will need to be monitored closely so that they do not pick or scratch at their ears during the healing phase.

-Procedure Planner
+Procedure Planning:

-• Initial Meeting
+Initial Meeting : 45-60 minutes

-1 - 2 hours per side
+Procedure time : 1 – 2 hours per side

-• Recovery Time
+Recovery Time : 6 Weeks